 Lived at 40 Fox Crescent, Cold Harbour.

 William Hedges was born and brought up in St Ebbe's but his family later moved to Cold Harbour, at the far southern end of the Abingdon Road.
-During the war he flew in gliders, and took part in the Normandy landings on 6 June 1944.
-He died the following day as his battalion was attempting to liberate Escoville, just to the east of Caen in northern France.
+During the war he flew gliders, and took part in the D-Day landings of June 1944.
+He was involved in the famous Pegasus Bridge operation, which resulted in the villagers of Ranville being the first civilians in France to be liberated.
+However, William lost his life in the process.

 |